President Joe Biden to campaign with Vice President Kamala Harris in Pittsburgh on Labor Day

 When Biden visited the United Steelworkers headquarters in Pittsburgh earlier this year, Biden promised that U.S. Steel would remain an American company.

-IBEW member Casey Sciore told KDKA-TV's Mamie Bah that he believes Harris will do more for union workers than Trump.
+IBEW member Casey Sciore told KDKA-TV's Mamie Bah that he believes Harris will do more for union workers than former President Donald Trump.

 "I don't find Trump to be very supportive of unions and it's good to know that there's someone that will have our back," Sciore said.